NEW ZEALAND ROBOT OLYMPIAD 2023

 – Make robots related to the given theme, which will be given in the competition.

 – No size and weight limit.
-No limits for kits and materials, but cannot use sharp and dangerous materials (can be disqualified).
+Cannot use sharp and dangerous materials (can be disqualified).

 – Should do a documentation of your design and develop.

-– Do presentation with demo within 3 mins plus 2 mins Q&A as a team.
+– Do presentation with demo within 2 mins plus 2 mins Q&A as a team.
+Time can be changed depends on situation.

 Robot in Movie